-Bovine spongiform encephalopathy (BSE) is a progressive, fatal disease of the nervous system of cattle that is caused by the accumulation of an abnormal protein called ‘prion’ in nervous tissue.
-Two forms can be distinguished: the classical BSE occurs in cattle after ingesting prion contaminated feed, while the atypical BSE is believed to occur spontaneously in all cattle populations.
-The classical form was first detected in 1986, and the implementation of appropriate control measures resulted in its decline worldwide.
-To date, the incidence of both forms is negligible and estimated to approach zero cases per million cattle.
-BSE is considered zoonotic due to its assumed link with the emergence of variant Creutzfeldt-Jakob disease in humans.
-BSE is a WOAH-listed disease, for which the WOAH has established official recognition of sanitary risk status for its classical form.
+Bovine spongiform encephalopathy (BSE) is a progressive, fatal disease of the nervous system of bovines that is caused by the accumulation of an abnormal protein called ‘prion’ in nervous tissue.
+Two forms can be distinguished: classical BSE (caused by C-type BSE agent), which occurs in bovines after ingesting prion contaminated feed, and atypical BSE (caused by H- and L-type agents), which is believed to occur spontaneously in all bovine populations.
+Classical BSE was first detected in 1986, and the implementation of appropriate control measures resulted in its decline worldwide.
+To date, the incidence of both forms is negligible and estimated to approach zero cases per million bovines.
+Classical BSE is considered zoonotic due to its assumed link with the emergence of variant Creutzfeldt-Jakob disease in humans.
+Classical BSE is a WOAH-listed disease, for which WOAH has established official recognition of sanitary risk status.

 What is BSE?

-BSE is a disease of the nervous system of cattle, which has a long incubation period between two and eight years, and occasionally longer.
+BSE is a disease of the nervous system of bovines, which has a long incubation period of two to more than ten years.
 There is currently no treatment or vaccine against it.

 It is one of a group of diseases known as transmissible spongiform encephalopathies (TSE), or prion diseases, characterised by the accumulation in nervous tissue of an abnormal infectious protein called a prion.
 This group notably includes scrapie in sheep and goats, chronic wasting disease (CWD) in cervids, and variant Creutzfeldt-Jakob disease (vCJD) in humans.
 A neurological disease in domestic and zoo felids has also been linked to BSE.